sinclairzx81/parsebox/readme.md

 ### Array

-The Array combinator will parse for zero or more the interior parser.
-This combinator will always return a result with an empty array given for no matches.
+The Array combinator parses zero or more occurrences of the interior parser, returning an empty array if there are no matches.

 **EBNF**